espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Size Analysis of the Binaries
      - Launch UI with the ESP-IDF project binaries size information.
    * - Unit Test: Build and Flash Unit Test App for Testing
      - Copy the unit test app in the current project, build the current project and flash the unit test application to the connected device.
-More information in :ref:`Unit Testing Documentation <unit testing>`.
+More information can be found in :ref:`Unit Testing Documentation <unit testing>`.
    * - Unit Test: Install ESP-IDF Pytest Requirements
      - Install the ESP-IDF Pytest requirement packages to be able to execute ESP-IDF unit tests.
-More information in :ref:`Unit Testing Documentation <unit testing>`.
+More information can be found in :ref:`Unit Testing Documentation <unit testing>`.